The 7 Fashion Manufacturing Jobs to Know About

 These fashion production workers are responsible for putting fashion garments together using sewing machines.
 That also includes adding in any hooks, buttons, zippers, and other accessories laid out by the pattern maker.
 They are trained in all aspects of the sewing process because they often rotate to different teams.
 When the garments are sewn together, they will remove any loose threads or lint as well as check the garment for any defects.

-Skills you need: The ability to produce quality work quickly is a great skill to have, as you may be paid based on how many garments you produce.
+Skills you need: The ability to produce quality work quickly is a great to skill to have, as you may be paid based on how many garments you produce.
 Great hand-eye coordination and working well with others can help you be successful in this job.

 Pressers add the finishing touches to garments before they’re shipped out of the warehouse.
 Using traditional irons or pressing machines, they steam wrinkles out of garments, make sure they have the right shape, and get them ready to be shipped.
 That can be hanging, folding or packing up the items they’re working with.

-Skills you need: To be successful as a presser, you’ll need great hand-eye coordination, the physical health to operate the machine, and great attention to detail.
+Skills you need: To be successful as a presser, you’ll need great hand-eye coordination, the physical health to operate the machine, and a great attention to detail.

 Shoe and Leather Workers